 Molly worked closely with Richard Douthwaite on certain issues during the last few years and drew on his work on carbon sinks and cycles when giving evidence to the Environmental Audit Committee’s inquiry into the Green Economy.

-She is a Green Party councillor [Stroud, Valley], economics spokesperson for the Green Party, Professor of Strategy and Sustainability at Roehampton University and (2015) now a South West England MEP.
+She was a Green Party councillor [Stroud, Valley], economics spokesperson for the Green Party, Professor of Strategy and Sustainability at Roehampton University before becoming (2015) a South West England MEP.